QuickPay/pastie/README.md

-# pastie.pil.dk
+# pastie

 Simple pastebin-server.
 Stores documents in the filesystem, and is entirely static on the GET-side of things.

-Much is stolen from https://github.com/seejohnrun/haste-server
+Much is borrowed from https://github.com/seejohnrun/haste-server

 ## Server setup